Hello again. It’s Dr. Terry Zachary here. And I am the developer of Handmaster Plus.

 For our next post in this series, I’d like to explain something that is not well known to many: The Kinetic Chain of Grip.
 In other words, we’ll show you what muscles combine to allow you to grip and use your fingers.
 Once you understand this, the whole games changes.

-Dr. Terry Zachary is an advocate for proper and complete hand exercise & grip strength training in music, the workplace, modern computer, electronics/gaming/esports, therapy, and hobby.
-Dr. Zachary feels that repetitive gripping has gone under the radar as a cause of muscle imbalance, weakness, poor blood flow, and poor lymph drainage for over 5 decades.
+Dr. Terry Zachary is an advocate for proper and complete hand exercise & grip strength training in sports, music, the workplace, modern computer, electronics/gaming/esports, therapy/rehab/wellness, and hobby.
+Dr. Zachary discovered that repetitive gripping imbalances have gone under the radar as a cause of muscle imbalance, weakness, poor blood flow, and poor lymph drainage for over 5 decades.
 He developed Handmaster Plus to provide the world with fast, easy and complete hand training to create maximum strength, balance, performance, and overall health.
 The result is healthy, stable fingers, thumbs, wrists, carpal tunnels, forearms, and elbows… and healthier lives.

 Dr. Zachary can be reached at email@example.com.
 For information on Handmaster Plus, visit www.handmasterplus.com